How Big Can Maine Coons Get?

 Could another part of the Maine Coon’s history hold the key to this unanswered question?

 In order to answer this, we need to take a look at the three main folklore myths that are claimed to explain why the Maine Coon cat is so big.

 These myths have been popular for hundreds of years, and may just explain why the Maine Coon is so large.

 - Maine Coons have a royal heritage, linked to Marie Antoinette

 1. Maine Coons Are Part Raccoon

-The premise of this folklore myth, is that a raccoon mated with a semi-wild domestic cat.
-Despite widespread popularity for this myth, scientists have discounted this option has a physical impossibility.
+The premise of this folklore myth is that a raccoon mated with a semi-wild domestic cat.

 Below are the reasons this myth gained so much traction: